newism/dev-diary.newism.com.au/posts/creating-craft-cms-slideouts.md

 twitter: '@leevigraham'
 ---

 Craft CMS 3.7 added element editor slideouts.
+Craft 4 took it a step further with `CpScreenSlideout`.
 I'm going to show you how to add slideouts to your own module or plugin.

 ---